appINPP/Prometheus-ARCA/data/README.md

 + **ph_histograms.py**, creates histograms on the data from a single photons file.

 ## ✩ Limitations/Future Work
 + datatognn.py doesn't work because of an wkward extension.
 This either requires a workaround or a change in how photons files are written (i.e. disabling the extension while writing the files).
 Otherwise we may keep mc_truth and features separately and move them like that to the GNN.
 This requires further work.
+FIXED will be uploaded shortly.